Accelerated Learning with Linear Temporal Logic using Differentiable Simulation: Related Work

-\paragraph{RL with Temporal Logics.} There is growing increasing in using formal specification languages to encode trajectory-dependent task objectives, especially those involving safety.
-LTL is widely used due to its expressiveness and well-defined semantics over infinite traces.
-There has been increasing interest in using formal specification languages to encode task objectives that are trajectory-dependent, particularly those involving safety requirements.
-LTL has emerged as a widely adopted formalism due to its expressiveness and well-defined semantics over infinite traces.
-Recent efforts \cite{hahn2019, bozkurt2020ldbaMDP, bozkurt2021rabinSG, bozkurt2021secure, bozkurt2021lexicographic, bozkurt2024optimalSG, li2019formal-20d, cai2021modular-dfb, cai2021reinforcement-2ed, icarte2022reward-846, kantaros2022accelerated-bab, voloshin2022policy-2b2, yang2022intractability-433, cai2023safe-dc7, hasanbeig2023certified-b1c, cai2023overcoming-3cc, cui2023security-aware-0c2, voloshin2023eventual-832, shao2023sample-8aa, tian2023reinforcement-f10, verginis2024joint-d64, le2024reinforcement-0af, perez2024pac-c2c} derives rewards from LTL specifications for RL, typically by translating LTL into limit-deterministic B\"uchi automata (LDBAs) and assigning rewards based on acceptance conditions.
-The memory structure provided by LDBAs supports long-horizon tasks better than alternatives such as STL, which require history-dependent rewards \cite{aksaray2016}.
-However, LTL rewards are often sparse and hinder learning.
-While heuristic-based dense rewards \cite{kantaros2022accelerated-bab} attempt to address this, they risk misguiding exploration and compromising correctness.
-Our approach avoids these pitfalls by leveraging gradients from differentiable simulators to accelerate learning without sacrificing correctness. \paragraph{RL with Differentiable Simulators.} Differentiable simulators enable gradient-based policy optimization in RL by computing gradients of states and rewards with respect to actions, using analytic methods \cite{carpentier2018analytical-97a, geilinger2020add-4e0, qiao2021efficient-a3e, xu2021end-to-end-919, werling2021fast-d5a} or auto-differentiation \cite{heiden2021disect-3d2, freeman2021brax-2b7}.
-While Backpropagation Through Time (BPTT) is commonly used \cite{zamora2021pods-16f, du2021diffpd-23f, huang2021plasticinelab-6e2, hu2020difftaichi-af5, liang2019differentiable-bff, hu2019chainqueen-7f3}, it suffers from vanishing or exploding gradients in long-horizon tasks as it ignores the Markov property of states \cite{metz2021gradients}.
-To address this, several differentiable RL algorithms have been proposed \cite{parmas2018pipps, suh2022differentiable}.
-Short Horizon Actor-Critic (SHAC) \cite{xu2022accelerated-686} divides long trajectories into shorter segments where BPTT is tractable and bootstraps the remaining trajectory using the value function.
-Adaptive Horizon Actor-Critic (AHAC) \cite{georgiev2024adaptive-47f} extends SHAC by dynamically adjusting the segment lengths based on contact information from the simulator.
-Gradient-Informed PPO \cite{son2023gradient-387} incorporates gradient information into the PPO framework in an adaptive manner.
+\paragraph{RL with Differentiable Simulators.} Differentiable simulators enable gradient-based policy optimization in RL by computing gradients of states and rewards with respect to actions, using analytic methods \citep{carpentier2018analytical-97a, geilinger2020add-4e0, qiao2021efficient-a3e, xu2021end-to-end-919, werling2021fast-d5a} or auto-differentiation \citep{heiden2021disect-3d2, freeman2021brax-2b7}.
+While Backpropagation Through Time (BPTT) is commonly used \citep{zamora2021pods-16f, du2021diffpd-23f, huang2021plasticinelab-6e2, hu2020difftaichi-af5, liang2019differentiable-bff, hu2019chainqueen-7f3}, it suffers from vanishing or exploding gradients for long horizons as it ignores the Markov property of states \citep{metz2021gradients}.
+To address this, several differentiable RL algorithms have been proposed \citep{parmas2018pipps, suh2022differentiable}.
+Short Horizon Actor-Critic (SHAC) \citep{xu2022accelerated-686} divides long trajectories into shorter segments where BPTT is tractable and bootstraps the remaining trajectory using the value function.
+Adaptive Horizon Actor-Critic (AHAC) \citep{georgiev2024adaptive-47f} extends SHAC by dynamically adjusting the segment lengths based on contact information from the simulator.
+Gradient-Informed PPO \citep{son2023gradient-387} integrates gradient information to the RL framework in an adaptive manner.
 Our approach builds a differentiable, Markovian transition function for LTL-derived automata, making it compatible with all differentiable RL methods.
-Unlike prior STL-based efforts \cite{leung2023backpropagation-671, meng2023signal-7ca}, which rely on non-Markovian rewards and BPTT, our method supports efficient long-horizon learning with full differentiability.
+Unlike prior STL-based efforts \citep{leung2023backpropagation-671, meng2023signal-7ca}, which rely on non-Markovian rewards and BPTT, our method supports efficient long-horizon learning with full differentiability.